 Premenstrual syndrome (PMS) is similar to PMDD in that symptoms occur seven to 10 days before a woman’s period starts.
 However, PMS involves fewer and less severe symptoms than PMDD.
 Persistent depressive disorder often begins in childhood, adolescence, or early adulthood and affects approximately 0.5% of adults in the United States each year.
 People with persistent depressive disorder often describe their mood as sad or “depressed.”.

-Because these symptoms have become part of the person's daily experience, they may not seek help, just assuming that “I've always been like this.
+Because these symptoms have become part of the person’s daily experience, they may not seek help, just assuming that “I’ve always been like this.”
+Many people are currently experiencing depression, sometimes without recognizing it.
 Symptoms cause significant distress or difficulty at work, social activities, or other important areas of functioning.
 While the impact of persistent depressive disorder on work, relationships, and daily life can vary widely, its effects can be as large or greater than those of major depressive disorder.
 A major depressive episode may precede the onset of persistent depressive disorder, but may also arise during (and overlap) a previous diagnosis of persistent depressive disorder.

 The DSM-5 specific criteria for major depressive disorder are described below.
 This booklet provides information about depression, including the different types of depression, signs and symptoms, how it is diagnosed, treatment options, and how to find help for yourself or a loved one.
 Neuroendocrine Response to 5-Hydroxy-L-Tryptophan in Prepubertal Children at High Risk of Major Depressive Disorder.
 Causes severe symptoms that affect how you feel, think, and manage daily activities, such as sleeping, eating, or working.